rapid7/insightconnect-plugins/okta/help.md

 # Version History

+* 3.3.0 - New actions for getting factors and sending a push verify
 * 3.2.2 - Change docker image from `komand/python-2-plugin:2` to `komand/python-3-37-slim-plugin:3` | Use input and output constants | Changed variables names to more readable | Added "f" strings | Removed duplicated code
 * 3.2.1 - New spec and help.md format for the Hub
 * 3.2.0 - New action Delete User